 5.1 For the entire facility, the permittee shall retain all required records, monitoring data, supporting information, and reports for a period of at least five (5) years from the date of the monitoring sample, measurement, report, or application.
 Support information includes all calibration and maintenance records, all original strip-chart recordings or other data for continuous monitoring instrumentation, and copies of all reports required by this permit.
-Copies of such records shall be submitted to MDEQ as required by Applicable Rules and Regulations or this permit or upon request.
+Copies of such records shall be submitted to MDEQ as required by Applicable

-(Ref.: 11 Miss.
+(Ref: 11 Miss.
 Admin.
 Code Pt.
 2, R. 2.9.)